-Naama Bay is one of the key tourist attractions in north of Sharm el-sheik.
+Naama Bay is one of the key tourist attractions in the north of Sharm el-sheik.
 For this reason Naama Bay has been very well maintained and developed.
 The bay offers stunning views, a variety of tropical fish, a host of wildlife and plenty of water sports such as scuba diving happen here.
 It is normally open every day and there are no charges for using it.
 Naama Bay is growing into a resort town of its own.
-Most hotels at here have their own, private beaches with comfortable amenities such as chairs, shades and even bars.
+Most hotels here have their own, private beaches with comfortable amenities such as chairs, shades, and even bars.

 Moses saw a fire but, the bush wasn’t burning only God, the almighty was seeking his attention.
-This is a very popular fun activity with all visitors to Sharm el Sheikh, mainly due to its religious and historical significance.
-The St. Catherine’s Monastery, Sharm el Sheikh, where all this takes place is now the most visited place in Egypt.
+This is a very popular fun activity with all visitors to Sharm el-sheikh, mainly due to its religious and historical significance.
+The St. Catherine’s Monastery, Sharm el-sheikh, where all this takes place is now the most visited place in Egypt.

-For the tourist who would love to go shopping, then when on a visit don’t miss the Sharm El-Sheikh mall which provides shops with both foreign and local products, including jewelry, leather goods, clothing, pottery and books.
+For the tourist who would love to go shopping, then when on a visit don’t miss the Sharm El-Sheikh mall which provides shops with both foreign and local products, including jewelry, leather goods, clothing, pottery, and books.
 When you want to venture beyond the town through the Sinai desert and beyond, the best way to do so is on a camels bark.
 You will enjoy beautiful sights within the desert.
 Most hotels in Sharm, particularly in the Na’ama Bay area cater for package tourists.
-There are mostly 3-6 star all-inclusive hotels which will cater for all your needs depending on you budget.
+There are mostly 3-6 star all-inclusive hotels that will cater to all your needs depending on your budget.